Back-of-the-napkin maths explains why many coffee shops would break planning law — and be forced to shut up shop.

 Most coffee shops, as well as other high street food and drink businesses, operate in ‘A1’ sites.
 The planning rules require businesses to have more than 50% of sales consumed off site.
 This drives takeout coffee cup use in two ways:

-previous article we focused on the challenges and opportunities around reducing takeout packaging; this article focuses on the viability of coffee shops should the proposal come into force.
-Back-of-the-napkin calculations
+In our previous article we focused on the challenges and opportunities around reducing takeout packaging; this article focuses on the viability of coffee shops should the proposal come into force.

 Let’s unpack and maths and the assumptions so you can run the calculations for your own shop (all figures are ex VAT):